Scale creation, collaborate and go live

 There are innumerable ways in which you can use real estate video marketing to your advantage.
 You could shoot the layout of the property and share the video on your website and other social platforms.
 But you could also take it further and record testimonials from previous clients or make a video that can help potential leads, such as a short clip about how to choose the right home.

-Use Rocketium’s video API to make videos for each of your properties at scale.
+Explore 1000s of Rocketium templates and use API to make images and videos at scale.
 Easy and hassle-free integration in minutes.

 If you aren’t tapping into the power of social media for real estate in this day and age, you need a wake-up call.
 There are multiple networks out there that you can use to your advantage.
 Facebook, Twitter, and Instagram may be everyone’s obvious choice, but there are several other nearly-untapped channels.